lmorg/murex/docs/FAQ.supported-platforms.md

 ## Windows

-Windows is supported and part of the automated build tests so _murex_ will compile for that platform.
-However I have not had access to a Windows machine for some time so there maybe some new bugs introduced in recent versions.
+Windows is supported and part of the automated build tests so _murex_ will compile for that platform however very little functional test on recent versions.
 There is also the caveat that without a broad range of command line utilities (eg GNU coreutils) the usefulness of _murex_ is seriously diminished.
 There is some work underway to replicate some of the basics of coreutils as _murex_ builtins but that level of work is massive, thankless, and so obviously a low priority.
-Thus my recommendation is to run _murex_ inside WSL (Windows Subsystem for Linux) on Windows 10.
+Thus the recommendation is to run _murex_ inside WSL (Windows Subsystem for Linux) on Windows 10.
 However if native Windows is your preference then _murex_ *should* function.

+Feature wise, job control isn't supported in Windows because Windows doesn't support the SIGSTSP etc signals to stop processes.

 ## Plan 9

-Plan 9 is included as part of the automated built tests however, due to the differences in Plan 9's syscalls, there may be a few edge case where bugs exist in the Plan 9 build which don't with the Linux / UNIX counterparts.
-I don't personally perform any functional testing for Plan 9 beyond what is already included as part of the build and unit tests.
+Plan 9 is included as part of the automated built tests however no functional tests have been run.

 If you do happen to run into any such bugs then I do welcome pull requests.

+Feature wise, job control isn't supported in Plan 9 because Plan 9 doesn't support all of the required etc signals.

 # Other CPU architectures

-While there isn't any CPU specific code in _murex_ below is a breakdown of state of support and testing on alternative architectures:

-## 386

-Untested but should function the same as AMD64.
-64 bit data types are rarely used so performance should be roughly equal.
-If you do still use 32 bit platforms and notice any issues then please raise an issue ticket and I will investigate.

-## ARM

-Only tested on Linux but full compatibility was present.

-## PPC

-Untested however the Go compiler does support various PPC architectures so _murex_ might work.

-## MIPS

-Untested however the Go compiler does support various MIPS architectures so _murex_ might work.

-## SPARC

-Unsupported.
+_murex_ I developed on AMD64 and that is also the architecture which runs all of the unit tests; however there is nothing CPU specific in _murex_'s source and the CI pipeline does spit out binaries for 386, AMD64, ARMv7 (32bit) and ARMv8 (64bit) so the shell should compile for those architectures.

+If you do happen to run into any issues then please report them on the Github issue tracker.